Seiphyre/rtti_parser/README.md

 The tool will parse individually each header file.

 If the file contains **compilation errors**, the file is skipped.
-If the a class/struct is **templated or inherite from templated class**, this class is skipped.
+If a class/struct is **templated or inherite from templated class**, this class is skipped.
+If a class/struct contains **C-style arrays** member, this member is ignored. (alternative: std::array or typedef, i.e: "typedef int int5[5];")

 Simple cases: (the user doesn't modify generated code)